aws/aws-iot-device-sdk-js-v2/samples/node/mqtt/mqtt5_pkcs11/README.md

 ## Requirements

+> [!IMPORTANT]
+> TLS integration with PKCS#11 has the following limitations:
+> - Only supported on Unix-like platforms
+> - TLS 1.3 is not supported

 This sample assumes you have the required AWS IoT resources available and a PKCS#11 compatible hardware security module (HSM) or software token.
 Information about AWS IoT can be found [HERE](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html) and instructions on creating AWS IoT resources (AWS IoT Policy, Device Certificate, Private Key) can be found [HERE](https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-resources.html).

-**NOTE: This configuration only works on Unix devices.**

 Your IoT Core Thing's [Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) must provide privileges for this sample to connect, subscribe, publish, and receive.
 Below is a sample policy that can be used on your IoT Core Thing that will allow this sample to run as intended.